imagej/imagej.github.io/_pages/plugins/morpholibj.md

 Measurements
 ------------

 [MorphoLibJ](/plugins/morpholibj) contains several tools for quantifying the size, the shape, or the spatial organization, from **binary or label** 2D and 3D images.
-The aim is to facilitate the management of label images, contrary to the built-in “Analyze Particles...” function that operates directly on a grayscale image.
+The aim is to facilitate the management of label images, contrary to the built-in "Analyze Particles..." function that operates directly on a grayscale image.

 ### Region analysis